Donegal Sweater in Atlantic

 • Slim fit

-The Donegal Sweater in Sandstone is in stock and ready to ship.
+The Donegal Sweater in Atlantic is in stock and ready to ship.

 Our sweaters are designed to fit cleanly and close to the body, and offer a moderately slim fit that isn’t too long.
 Most men should stay true-to-size, but if you are in-between sizes or prefer a more classic fit we recommend that you size up.